Terry A. Davis: TempleOS

 According to Davis, many of the system's features, such as its 640×480 resolution and 16-color display, were also explicit instructions from God.
-The charter on his website stated that TempleOS was "God's official temple.
-Just like Solomon's Temple, this is a community focal point where offerings are made and God's oracle is consulted".
+The charter on his website stated that TempleOS was God's official temple and a place where offerings are made and God's oracle could be consulted, like Solomon's Temple.
 He used the oracle to ask God about war ("servicemen competing"), death ("awful"), dinosaurs ("Brontosaurs' feet hurt when stepped"), favorite video game (Donkey Kong), favorite car (BMW), favorite national anthem (Latvia's), favorite band (the Beatles), and the 11th commandment ("Thou shall not litter").

+Regarding the philosophy of the built‑in games in the system — their simplicity — Davis said: "If you have something high-quality, it intimidates the locals, and so — like in TempleOS — I don't want high-quality games because it intimidates people."
+He explained that he wanted people to look at his creation and see it as something that ordinary "mortals" could reproduce themselves, encouraging them to try creating something similar.

-In 2012, Davis stated that LoseThos was downloaded 10,000 times since 2009, and that there was "no evidence anyone has installed it.
-I am in a CIA prison."
-Later in the year, he renamed LoseThos to "SparrowOS", and in early 2013, rebranded again as "TempleOS".
+Davis stated that the operating system was downloaded 10,000 times between 2009 and 2012.
+Later that year, he renamed the operating system to "SparrowOS", then to "TempleOS" the following year.
 A few weeks later, his website announced: "God's temple is finished.
 Now, God kills CIA until it spreads".

-Recognition, controversy and following
+Recognition, criticism and following

-Davis believed that he was under constant subjugation by federal agents, particularly those from the Central Intelligence Agency.
-He was controversial for his regular use of offensive slurs, including racist and homophobic epithets, and sometimes rebuked his critics as "CIA niggers".
+Once TempleOS was completed, most of Davis' time was spent browsing the Internet, coding, or using the results of the National Institute of Standards and Technology's randomness beacon to further his relationship with God, and he drew fans following his various online activities.
+He posted video blogs and would refer to himself as "the smartest programmer that's ever lived" while showing his creations.
+His YouTube channels were repeatedly terminated due to his vulgarities.
+In 2017, the OS was shown as a part of an outsider art exhibition in Bourogne, France.
+Davis said he was happy to receive the attention but was disappointed that few of his fans had used the OS to speak to God.

-Online, Davis would frequently communicate in randomly generated blocks of text and off-topic declarations about God, which led to bans from websites including Something Awful, Reddit, and Hacker News.
+Davis would frequently communicate in randomly generated blocks of text and off-topic declarations about God, which led to bans from websites including Something Awful, Reddit, and Hacker News.
 However, the critical reception to TempleOS was mostly favorable, as tech journalist David Cassel wrote, "programming websites tried to find the necessary patience and understanding to accommodate Davis".
 TechRepublic and OSNews published positive articles on Davis' work, even though he had been banned from OSNews for hostile comments targeting its readers and staff.

-Such outbursts, along with the operating system's "amateurish" presentation, ultimately caused TempleOS to become a frequent object of derision.
-Davis explained that his use of the word "nigger" was a reaction to being subject to psychological warfare tactics from media agencies such as the BBC.
-He addressed concerns about his language on his website:

-Once TempleOS was completed, most of Davis' time was spent online, "coding, web surfing, or using the output from the National Institute of Standards and Technology randomness beacon to talk to God", and he drew a small fanbase following through his various online activities.
-He posted hours of video blogs and would refer to himself as "the smartest programmer that's ever lived" while showing his creations.
-His YouTube channels were repeatedly banned due to his vulgarities.
-In 2017, the OS was shown as a part of an outsider art exhibition in Bourogne, France.
-Davis said he was happy to receive the attention but was disappointed that few of his fans had used the OS to speak to God.